arthurvinx/seriation/README.md

 The source code is distributed under the terms of the GNU General Public License v3 [GPL](http://www.gnu.org/copyleft/gpl.html).

 ## How to cite this software
-If you are using this package on your research please cite:
+If you are using this software on your research please cite:

 * [Kuentzer, F. A. et al. (2014).
 Optimization and analysis of seriation algorithm for ordering protein networks.
 IEEE International Conference on Bioinformatics and Bioengineering, 231-237.](https://doi.org/10.1109/BIBE.2014.43)